-The 35th annual Symposium will explore how we can provide appropriate and safe support for students with varied and diverse identities, with a keynote address from Bee Quammie, a multi-passionate creative, writer and award-winning digital content creator who shares stories and connects with others on mental and brain health, resilience, diversity and pop culture.
+Bee Quammie is a multi-passionate creative, writer and award-winning digital content creator who shares stories and connects with others on mental and brain health, resilience, diversity and pop culture.
 Bee's keynote will centre on the stories that often aren’t told, providing space where the audiences can learn, be empowered, and find a relatable voice.
 Based in Bee's personal journeys through childhood, motherhood, and work in healthcare and media, this talk will offer audiences new ways to recognize the importance of identity affirmation and cultural competence in social work and beyond.

 Randell Adjei is an entrepreneur, speaker and spoken word practitioner who was recently appointed Ontario’s first Poet Laureate.
 Randell is the founder of one of Toronto's largest youth led initiatives, Reaching Intelligent Souls Everywhere (R.I.S.E Edutainment).
 Randell is the author of “I am Not my struggles,” a powerful anthology released in 2018.
 Randell was also named CBC’s Metro Morning’s Torontonian of the Year in 2015 and NOW Magazine’s Local Hero in May 2017.
 In 2020, Randell opened for President Barack Obama at the Economic Club of Canada.